Gdude04/senior_research/README.md

-# senior_research
+# Objective
-Senior research project
+The objective of this project is to create an ARIMA model that can accurately predict future stock prices.